 The pilot program, which will focus on our heart failure patients, aims to address the longstanding racial inequities identified in a recent research study.
 This study found that patients who self-identified as Black or Latinx were less likely to be admitted to cardiology services, even after adjusting for demographic and clinical factors.

 Over the course of a year, the pilot program aims to improve access for patients who historically have not had equitable access to specialized cardiology care.
-At the completion of the pilot, data will be assessed to determine whether intervention led to improved access and outcomes for these patients.
+The research team plans to monitor the heart failure outcomes of this approach for all patients by race, ethnicity, and other demographics.

 How does this program work?